kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/should_listen_to_use_strict_directive_in_getter_wrapped/continue.md

 ✖ Identifier expected - start: 42, end: 50
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 42, end: 50 ✖ Identifier expected - start: 50, end: 52
-✖ The left-hand side must be a variable or a property access. - start: 5, end: 52 ✖ Expected a `;` - start: 54, end: 55
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 42, end: 52 ✖ The left-hand side must be a variable or a property access. - start: 5, end: 52 ✖ Expected a `;` - start: 54, end: 55
 ✖ Declaration or statement expected - start: 56, end: 60